KarrLab/obj_tables/docs/migration.rst

 #.
 Determine the ways in which *Model*\ s and attributes were renamed in step 1 and document them in the template schema changes file
 #.
 Identify any other model changes that require a transformation (as shown in :numref:`figure_types_of_schema_changes`), create and test a transformations module, and provide its filename as the :obj:`transformations_file` in the schema changes file
 #.
 Git commit and push all the schema changes file
 #.
-Test migrate data using a data file that depends (using its schema git metadata as in :numref:`figure_schema_git_metadata`) on the schema before the changes in step 1
+Test migrate data using a data file that depends (using its schema Git metadata as in :numref:`figure_schema_git_metadata`) on the schema before the changes in step 1

 Migration of data files in a data repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-People who use object model schemas, such as whole-cell modelers, follow one of these sequences of steps.
+People who use Object model schemas, such as whole-cell modelers, follow one of these sequences of steps.

 *Migrate arbitrary data files*

 #.
 Decide to migrate some data files
 #.
-Git push the data repo to backup all data files on the git server
+Git push the data repo to backup all data files on the Git server
 #.
 Use the :obj:`migrate-data` command to migrate the files

 *Use a data-schema migration configuration file to migrate data files*

 #.
 Decide to migrate some data files
 #.
 If a *data-schema migration configuration* file for the files does not exist, use the :obj:`make-data-schema-migration-config-file` command to make one
 #.
-Git push the data repo to backup all data files on the git server
+Git push the data repo to backup all data files on the Git server
 #.
 Use the :obj:`do-configured-migration` command to migrate the files

 Using migration commands